 Liana counsels companies on regulatory compliance and transactional matters, litigates online speech claims, and defends clients facing private lawsuits and government investigations, including by the FTC and state attorneys general.

 Liana routinely negotiates and drafts internet-related agreements and advises large businesses, social media platforms, and startups on marketing and advertising, technology, e-commerce, cybersecurity, and data privacy laws.
 Her clients include online merchants and platforms, supplement and functional food manufacturers and retailers, software developers, entrepreneurs, and internet advertising companies; and she advises clients on issues involving consumer protection, lead generation, and subscription, business opportunity, and sweepstakes offers.
 She counsels and defends clients in SEC and CFTC matters as well as TCPA and false advertising cases.
 She also advocates and secures victories for victims of defamation, online harassment, and fraud.

 Prior to joining Kronenberger Rosenfeld, Liana defended FTC cases and counseled clients on data privacy and security issues at an international law firm in Washington, D.C.

-Liana obtained her J.D., with high honors, in 2011 from The George Washington University Law School, where she was an active member of the Moot Court and Mock Trial Boards and an associate with The George Washington Law Review.
-In 2010, Liana won the Manfred Lachs Space Law Moot Court competition in Pilsen, Czech Republic.
-She received her B.A., summa cum laude, from the University of California, San Diego.
+Liana obtained her J.D., with high honors, from The George Washington University Law School where she was on the Moot Court and Mock Trial Boards and The George Washington Law Review.
+While in school, Liana won the international Manfred Lachs Space Law Moot Court competition in Pilsen, Czech Republic.